 Backlog represents total estimated contract value of predominantly multi-year government contracts and will vary depending upon the timing of new/renewal contract awards.
 Backlog is based upon customer commitments that we believe to be firm over the remaining performance period of our contracts.
 The value of multi-client, competitive Indefinite Delivery/Indefinite Quantity ("IDIQ") contract awards is included in backlog computation only when a task order is awarded or if the contract is a single award IDIQ contract.
 While no assurances can be given that existing contracts will result in earned revenue in any future period, or at all, our major customers have historically exercised their contractual renewal options.
-At September 30, 2020, our total backlog was approximately \$688.4 million compared to \$414.1 million as of September 30, 2019, reflecting current year activity as well as the impact of the IBA acquisition.
+At September 30, 2021, our total backlog was approximately \$651.5 million compared to \$688.4 million as of September 30, 2020.

 Backlog value is quantified from management's judgment and assumptions about the volume of services based on past volume trends and current planning developed with customers.
 Our backlog may consist of both funded and unfunded amounts under existing contracts including option periods.
-At September 30, 2020, our funded backlog was approximately \$121.3 million and our unfunded backlog was \$567.1 million.
+At September 30, 2021, our funded backlog was approximately \$191.0 million and our unfunded backlog was \$460.5 million.